Gaining Ground: FAQ

 How can this report be used by companies?

-The Road to 2020 is a tool for companies to assess their performance against key Ceres Roadmap expectations, discover how their performance measures up and prioritize areas for action and improvement.
+Gaining Ground is a tool for companies to assess their performance against key Ceres Roadmap expectations, discover how their performance measures up and prioritize areas for action and improvement.
 The solutions-oriented analysis focuses on improvements companies can make to meet The Ceres Roadmap expectations by 2020, providing sector analyses, case studies, and real world examples.
 Designed to be both a print and web report, the online platform allows users to interact with the data through graphs and tables and to create a customized report experience.

 How can this report be used by investors?